norcalbiostat/AppliedStatistics_notes/docs/linreg.md

 Looking at it this way, we are asking "If I know the value of $x$, how much better will I be at predicting $y$ than if I were just to use $\bar{y}$?

+_This is the same partitioning of variance that is happens with ANOVA!_

 \BeginKnitrBlock{rmdnote}<div class="rmdnote">Increase the standard deviation to 30.
 What happens to SSReg?
 What about SSE? </div>\EndKnitrBlock{rmdnote}